Chelsea Lenarduzzi: Playing career

 In 2019, she represented South East Queensland at the Women's National Championships and was selected for Queensland in the Women's State of Origin.
 On 6 October 2019, she came off the bench and scored a try in the Broncos' 30–6 Grand Final win over the St George Illawarra Dragons.
-On 25 October 2019, she made her Test for Australia in their 28–8 win over New Zealand at WIN Stadium.
+On 25 October 2019, she made her Test debut for Australia in their 28–8 win over New Zealand at WIN Stadium.

 On 25 October 2020, she won her third NRLW premiership with the Broncos, scoring a try in their 20–10 Grand Final win over the Sydney Roosters.

+In 2023, she entered the 6th season with the Brisbane Broncos.
+She played all 10 games, including their semifinal loss against the eventual premiers, Newcastle Knights, of the 2023 NRLW campaign, picking up three tries.
+One of the main leaders of the Brisbane pack, she averaged 125 metres a game.

+2025 saw Lenarduzzi earn a recall to the Queensland side for State of Origin II in Sydney, which Queensland lost 6-26.
+In game three at McDonald Jones Stadium, Newcastle, Lenarduzzi scored the match winning try to help Queensland avoid a clean sweep, winning 18-14.

+Lenarduzzi played a role in the Broncos qualifying for their first NRLW Grand Final in five years, as the take on fellow NRLW heavyweight the Sydney Roosters.